thoth-tech/SplashKit-Tutorial/Creating a 2D _Metroidvania_ Game - Project Structure and Initialization.md

 ## Project Structure: Organizing Your Game's Framework
 A well-organized project structure is crucial for efficient game development.
 It helps in maintaining the code, assets, and other resources in an orderly manner.
 Here’s a basic structure you can follow:

-- src (Source): This directory contains all the source code files of your game.
+- **src (Source)**: This directory contains all the source code files of your game.
 It typically includes subdirectories for different components like characters, levels, and utilities.
-- assets: This folder houses all the game assets such as images, sprites, audio files, and fonts.
-Organize them into subfolders like images, sounds, fonts for easy access.
+- **assets**: This folder houses all the game assets such as images, sprites, audio files, and fonts.
+Organize them into subfolders like **images, sounds, fonts** for easy access.
-- lib (Library): Here you store third-party libraries or frameworks that your game might use.
+- **lib (Library)**: Here you store third-party libraries or frameworks that your game might use.
-- docs: Documentation of your game’s design, mechanics, and development notes go here.
+- **docs**: Documentation of your game’s design, mechanics, and development notes go here.
-- tests: If your project includes automated tests, they are placed in this directory.
+- **tests**: If your project includes automated tests, they are placed in this directory.

 ## Game Initialization: Laying the Foundation
 Initializing your Metroidvania game involves setting up the game window, loading assets, and preparing the game loop.
 Here's how to start: